Nitrogen triiodide (NI3) lewis dot structure, molecular geometry, hybridization, polarity

 Why NI3 molecular geometry is the trigonal pyramid and its electron geometry is tetrahedral?

-Always remember, molecular geometry only considers bond pairs of electrons to determining the shape of any molecule, and electron geometry considers both bond pair and lone pair to determine the geometry of any molecule.
+Always remember, molecular geometry only considers bond pairs of electrons to determine the shape of any molecule, and electron geometry considers both bond pair and lone pair to determine the geometry of any molecule.

 As NI3 contains one lone pair and three bonded pairs.
 So, according to the VSEPR chart, the electron geometry of NI3 is tetrahedral while molecular is trigonal pyramidal.